basicallydan/danhough.com/_posts/2018-10-19-song-of-ur-comment.markdown

 ogthumbnail: "!SITE_URL!/img/books-of-2016/books-of-2016-thumbnail-og.png"
 ---

+<strong>Since July 2018, I've writing songs based on interesting comments and posts from Reddit, then recording them and putting them on [YouTube](https://www.youtube.com/watch?v=pQhaNzP6e9I&list=PLvppEbQdpLCUzpQQqZFFvm-gKoL5SRej2) and [SoundCloud](https://soundcloud.com/danhoughmusic/sets/reddit-comment-songs).
+I've done fifty so far, and I intend to keep on going!
+This article is about how it started, how I do it and some of my favourites.</strong>

 On the /r/AskReddit thread, "[Dear Redditors.
 If someone is shy and going on a date for the first time, what should he/she have in mind?](https://www.reddit.com/r/AskReddit/comments/9ubwii/dear_redditors_if_someone_is_shy_and_going_on_a/)", a user called /r/The_Barman suggested that one should be very polite:

 {% include _figure.html src="/img/reddit-songs/reddit-song-example.png" srcset="/img/reddit-songs/reddit-song-example.png 1x, /img/reddit-songs/reddit-song-example@2x.png 2x" caption="Be polite.
 Thank everyone.
 Especially the waiter when he says 'enjoy your meal'.
 Remember to reply 'you too'." %}